 Fast Growth = Shorter Rest Periods

 It also depends on how severely the pasture was used the last time it was grazed.
 The more severely it was used, the longer it will take to recover.
 In this 3:47 video, let’s look at what happens to the amount of rest a pasture needs when it gets grazed more severely.
+(Complete transcripts of this video are included as part of the Grazing 101 ebook.
+Head to the home page for a free download.)

 Leave More Leaves